dgaydukov/cert-aws/sa/files/sa.md

 EventBridge vs SNS
 * eventBrdige - body - only json, target - 15 services, native integration with many third-party services (like zendesk)
 * sns - kind of limited version of EventBridge, body - any format, target - 6 services

+###### Managed Blockchain
+Blockchain network - peer-to-peer network running a decentralized blockchain framework.
+When you create blockchain you choose type (hyperledger/etherium) and version and create first member.
+Other members can be added later by voting process.
+Blockchain active as long as at least 1 member there, as long as this is the case nobody, even creator can delete blockchain.
+Aws account and creator don't own network.
+For any changes there should be voting process between all network members.
+Peer node - when member join network it should have at least 1 peer node which store copy of distributed ledger with all transactions.
+Each blockchain has unique identifier `ResourceID.MemberID.NetworkID.managedblockchain.AWSRegion.amazonaws.com:PortNumber`.
+Port depends on blockcahin framework you are using.
+Yet this link is private, so members should have vpc and use vpc privatelink to access blockchain endpoint.